 FAMILY LAW/DOMESTIC RELATIONS

-Education: Bachelor’s degree, Dickinson College; law degree, University of Virginia School of Law
+Education: Bachelor’s degree, University of Florida; law degree, University of Richmond’s T.C.
+Williams School of Law

 Spouse: Lisa H. Leiner, an attorney with Harman, Claytor, Corrigan & Wellman